Neighborhood Grant Program

-- The Neighborhood Grant Information Packet will explain the specifics of how to apply for a Matching Grant, and other specifics about how projects are selected and implemented in the City of Kent.
+- The Neighborhood Matching Grant Information/Application packet will explain the specifics of how to apply for a Matching Grant, and other specifics about how projects are selected and implemented in the City of Kent.

 - To qualify for Grant Program consideration, a neighborhood should complete the Neighborhood Grant Information/Application packet and submit it to Toni Azzola, Neighborhood Program Coordinator.
 Completed applications are typically processed over a period of 45 days.

 - The Newsletter/Communication Grant Application can be submitted annually to enhance the communication in your neighborhood.
 A W-9 Vendor Set-Up Request form must be submitted with the Newsletter/Communication Grant Application if you have not been recognized as a vendor with the City.
 Newsletter/Communication grants provide for development of communication materials to relay information about what is happening in the City and in neighborhoods.
 The funds offset the cost of website hosting, printing, mailing, electronic distribution and development of newsletters, flyers or posters.
 Grant dollars cannot be used to promote political issues or campaigns and may not supplement existing newsletters for home owner associations.